sd-powell/portfolio_project_2/README.md

 4. **Personalized Music Recommendations** – Based on quiz performance, suggest songs or playlists (e.g., “You scored high on Rock – check out this playlist!”).
 5. **Badges & Achievements** – Reward users with unlockable badges (e.g., “Pop Quiz Champion,” “Rock Guru”) for reaching milestones.
 6. **Shareable Results & Social Media Integration** – Let users share their scores on Twitter, Instagram, or Facebook.
 7. **Live Leaderboard** – Introduce a live leaderboard (rather than a locally stored version) to keep competition fresh and exciting.
-Allowing users to compete agianst each other.
+Allowing users to compete against each other.

 ---